Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 The amount of time you should train while on PEDs depends on the drug you choose, dosage amount, and duration of your cycle.

 However, I must suggest healthier alternatives to anabolics with natural ingredients, which are much safer to use even for the long term.
-Coupled with a well-structured resistance training program, they can help you gain muscle and emphasize certain male features noticeably faster.

 Furthermore, steroid users who have experienced deteriorating health and appearance may benefit even more from legal steroids, which have never caused hair loss, depression, or high blood pressure among my clients.

-How to Safely Train on Steroids
+How to Safely Train on Steroids?

 Lifting EZ curl bar training biceps while in steroids